-Project will be awarded points for being located near one or more of the following: Points Transit 2 Project must be located within a 1/43 mile radius of a transit station, rail station, commuter rail station, bus station, or public bus stop with service at least every 30 - minutes between 7 and 9 a.m., and between 4 and 6 p.m., Monday through Friday.
-One-half point will be awarded for each line or route available, up to a maximum of 2 points.
+Project will be awarded points for being located near one or more of the following: Points Transit Project must be located within a 1/4 mile radius of a transit station, rail station, commuter rail station, bus station, or public bus stop with service at least every 30 minutes between 7 and 9 a.m., and between 4 and 6 p.m., Monday through Friday.
+One-half point will be awarded for each lines or route available, up to a maximum of 2 points.
 To receive points the transit line must be in place at the time of application.
 Distances must be measured using a standardized radius from the development site to the target transit line.
 Points will not be given if the radius line crosses a significant physical barrier or barriers.
 Such barriers include highways, railroad tracks, regional parks, golf courses, or any other feature that significantly disrupts the pedestrian walking pattern between the development site and the transit line.
-The radius line may be struck from the corner of development site nearest the target transit line, to the nearest torner of the target transit line.
+The radius line may be struck from the corner of development site nearest the target transit line, to the nearest corner of the target transit line.
 However, a radius line shall not be struck from the end of an entry drive or on-site access road that extends from the central portion of the site itself by 250 feet or more.
 Rather, the line shall be struck from the nearest corner of the site's central portion.

-Documentation requirement: A printout from the websites of Google, Mapquest, or Walkscore clearly showing the number of transit lines and the project's distance relative to those transit lines.
+2 Documentation requirement: A printout from the websites of Google, Mapquest, or Walkscore clearly showing the number of transit lines and the project's distance relative to those transit lines.
 The map must be legible and have a clear scale and legend.
 Transit authority maps and schedules must accompany the aforementioned maps.
 Applications with non-contiguous scattered-site addresses will need to include multiple maps showing the distance from each property address to each relevant transit line.
 The Bank reserves sole discretion in determining the relevancy of the transit services and the suitability of the documentation in awarding points for this element.

-Project will be awarded points for being located near one or more of the following:
+Project will be awarded points for being located near one or more of the following: Amenities Project must be located within 1/4 mile radius of amenities appropriate and accessible to the project's population.
+Points (0.50 each) will be awarded for each of the following eight items, up to a maximum of 2 points: 2 public park, recreational facility, or community center public library a grocery store of 5,000 gross interior square feet or more